Palestine national football team: 1998–2014: International recognition

 Managed by Azmi Nassar, Palestine were drawn with China national football team, Iraq and Singapore during the 2007 Asian Cup qualification.
 Palestine finished in the bottom with 4 points.
 They achieved their only win against Singapore 1–0.

 In 2008, with the help of FIFA's goal program, the PFA built the Faisal Al-Husseini International Stadium, and on 26 October 2008.
-Palestine held a match at their home for the first time since they became member of FIFA, a 1–1 draw with Jordan ahead of a crowd of over 7,000.
+Palestine held a match at their home for the first time since they became a member of FIFA, a 1–1 draw with Jordan ahead of a crowd of over 7,000.
 Palestine entered the first round of 2010 World Cup qualification and were eliminated after only one match that finished 4–0 for Singapore.
-The second leg was not played as scheduled due to the Palestinian team being barred from travelling.
-However the FIFA refused to reschedule the match.
+The second leg was not played as scheduled due to the Palestinian team being barred from traveling.
+However, the FIFA refused to reschedule the match and Palestine forfeited the game 3–0.

-The 2010 AFC Challenge Cup qualifying draw put Palestine in Group C, with Afghanistan (later withdrew), Kyrgyzstan and Nepal.
+The 2010 AFC Challenge Cup qualifying draw put Palestine in Group C, with Afghanistan (later withdrew), Kyrgyzstan, and Nepal.
 They started the run with a goalless draw against hosts Nepal.
 The final game finished in a 1–1 draw with Kyrgyzstan to miss the chance of qualification on goal difference.

-Palestine drew into group C with Jordan, Libya and Sudan for the 2011 Pan Arab Games.
+Palestine drew into group C with Jordan, Libya and Sudan for the 2011 Arab Games.
 They lost the opening match 4–1 to Jordan in Doha.
 The team improved in the second match against Libya which finished 1–1.
 The last game against Sudan was won by Palestine 2–0 to clinch the second-place berth in the tournament.
 At the semi-finals they lost 3–1 to Bahrain.
-The team completed their campaign with a 3–0 loss to Kuwait after extra time.
+The team completed their campaign with a 3–0 loss to Kuwait.

 During the 2014 FIFA World Cup qualifiers, Palestine were drawn with Afghanistan in the first round.
 The first leg was won 2–0, while the second leg ended in a draw 1–1.
 On 3 July 2011, the first World Cup qualifying match played at home, Palestine took the lead with a long-range shot by Houssam Wadi.
 Palestine reached the second round to face Thailand.
-The first match was lost 1–0 in Buriram, while in the second match, Palestine produced a better performance with Murad Alyan taking the lead early, before Thailand responded before half-time.
-The second half was similar and two teams waited until the dying minutes before scoring back-to-back goals.
-This resulted in Palestine's elimination.
+The first match was lost 1–0 in Buriram, while the second match resulted in Palestine's elimination.